-When present in a Certificate Signing Certificate, the TLS Feature extension specifies a constraint on valid certificate chains.
+When present in a Certificate Signing Certificate (i.e., CA certificate with the key usage extension value set to keyCertSign), the TLS Feature extension specifies a constraint on valid certificate chains.
 Specifically, a certificate that is signed by a Certificate Signing Certificate that contains a TLS Feature extension MUST contain a TLS Feature extension which MUST offer the same set or a superset of the features advertised in the signing certificate.

-While relying clients MAY reject certificates that do not comply with this requirement, the use of TLS Feature extension in Certificate Signing Certificates is primarily intended for use by parties seeking to evaluate the performance of certificate issuers and MAY be ignored by clients.
+While relying parites (i.e., clients) MAY reject certificates that do not comply with this requirement, the use of TLS Feature extension in Certificate Signing Certificates is primarily intended for use by parties seeking to evaluate the performance of certificate issuers and MAY be ignored by clients.